 What does take-home teeth whitening cost?

-Take-home kits for teeth whitening cost around £200 – £400 from dentists in the UK.
+Take home whitening kits for teeth whitening are less expensive than at the dentist and cost around £200 – £400 from dentists in the UK.
 They are a safe way for patients to get brighter, whiter teeth from home.

 Combination teeth whitening treatments

 If you want instantly whiter teeth and more sustained cosmetic results, you can combine these two options.
 Some systems require you to complete your treatment at home first, whereas others begin with the chairside whitening session.

 Enlighten is one teeth whitening brand in the UK that offers combined in-office and take-home whitening treatment.
 A full course of Enlighten teeth whitening costs around £400 – £750 in the UK.

 Philips Zoom is a well-known brand that offers a similar package, but you can also get either treatment separately from dentists that use Zoom whitening.